 Alexander the Great ruled over the area successively around the 4th century BC.

 Then in 85 BC the Romans captured Troy and it was restored partially by the Roman general Sulla.
+Although after the occupation of Constantinople (Istanbul), Troy lost its importance.and vanished from the minds of men.

 An